-The Honor Pledge is a statement undergraduate and graduate students are asked to write by hand and sign on examinations, papers, and other academic assignments not specifically exempted by the instructor.
-Over the past several years, thousands of students have signed the Honor Pledge to affirm the quality and integrity of their work.
+The Honor Pledge is a statement undergraduate and graduate students are asked to affirm by writing and/or signing on examinations, papers, and other academic assignments not specifically exempted by the instructor.
+Thousands of students have signed the Honor Pledge over the years to affirm the quality and integrity of their work.
 The Pledge reads: